Updated: Feb 21

 So if you don’t plan on uplifting women who look like them, how do you expect them to turn to you?
 Why allow yourself to be fooled by these individuals who say these things?

 It’s like this mind game that these people want to play on us because they think we’re too stupid to figure it out.
 But I notice it, and I’m calling it out for what it is.
 If you want to get mad, get mad.
-It is what it is.
-This Aryan standard of beauty (for all light features), which has so been ingrained in many of our women; stems from poisoned roots.
+This Aryan standard of beauty (for all light features), which has so been ingrained in many of our women and men; stems from poisoned roots.
 We've got to scrap it and start over new if we want to help our own understand that their differences are worth preserving, that which would contribute to the continuation of our people.
 This isn't about a beauty contest.
 This isn't about having a certain preference.
-It's about advocating for all European ethnicities, that includes those with darker features.
+It's about advocating for all the beautiful hues of Western kind, that includes those with darker features.
 It's about, not only celebrating one type, but all of the diversity we have, and teaching our future generations to value what they have been given.
 If we don't teach them to value themselves, how will they see the importance of keeping their heritage alive?
 Something to ponder.

-All the while, you’ll see advocates on social media trying to convince all white women to marry European men.
+All the while, you’ll see advocates on social media trying to convince all Western women to marry Western men.
 Ok, that’s great.
 I married one.
 But I've also seen it taken in a wrong way by others because there are a few among us who have tried to do it through poisoned roots.

 So when you see these women turning to others to find what they are looking for after putting these thoughts in their mind, how do you expect them not to?

 Though I do encourage my people to keep their heritage alive, in any case, I will not be condemning women who date interracially.
-I will no longer be following pages that bash people of other races or ethnicities.
+I will not be following pages that bash people of other races or ethnicities.
 This stems from poisoned roots, as I said; this is the reason why these people aren't taken seriously.
 I don’t care who thinks I am holding a hypocritical position, because I see hypocrisy in this behavior.
-I will not associate myself with a mindset that not only devalues white women with darker features, but all other people of other ethnicities.
+I will not associate myself with a mindset that not only devalues Westerners with darker features, but all other people of other ethnicities and races.
 And if they somehow believe that we should play by their rules book?
 That only women & men with lighter features should be celebrated?
 And we should believe that we are their 'inferiors' as they believe??
 Are they kidding themselves???

 What is the solution I propose?
 To see our own men step up and venture to reprove these poisoned roots, and the mindset that puts down women who look like us for our dark features.
 If only they put forth the same effort to shut this down as they do against the propaganda that is being used to promote ‘white erasure’.
 That would be the day.
 And it would be a positive change.
 But until that happens, I won’t worry about being called a ‘hypocrite’.